Meet the Board

 “Surgery is fantastic, but 10% of operations will have a complication.
 We need people and families, staff and teams to be pro-active.
 I think there is a weird mix of standard proven processes and individualising care with that patient.
 Hopefully the good basics (eg exercise) will carry through beyond the “teachable moment” of the operation.”

 Jugdeep Dhesi is a Consultant Geriatrician at Guy’s and St Thomas’ NHS Foundation Trust in London.
 She is clinical lead for the award winning Perioperative medicine for Older People undergoing Surgery (POPS) service, Vice President at the British Geriatrics Society and President of Age Anaesthesia Association.
 She has led the development of novel education and training programmes for medical and allied health professionals and established a research programme in perioperative medicine.
-All of this work focusses on improving quality of care for the high risk surgical population, through fostering a collaborative and proactive approach working with patients, their carers, healthcare professionals, managers and policymakers.
+All of this work focuses on improving quality of care for the high risk surgical population, through fostering a collaborative and proactive approach working with patients, their carers, healthcare professionals, managers and policymakers.

 Lawrence Mudford has had a 38-year healthcare career working as a dentist and dental educator within both primary and secondary care.
 This has included serving on the board of the Faculty of General Dental Practice and as a member of the General Dental Council.